 All identified contacts, regardless of whether or not they are eligible to receive clearance antibiotics, should be advised to remain alert for symptoms and to seek medical review if appropriate.

-The current (November 2017 edition) Therapeutic Guidelines: Antibiotic lists ciprofloxacin, ceftriaxone and rifampicin as suitable agents.
+The current (April 2019) Therapeutic Guidelines: Antibiotic lists ciprofloxacin, ceftriaxone and rifampicin as suitable agents.
 Characteristics of these agents are shown below in Table 2.
 Clearance antibiotics should be given to contacts of confirmed cases of IMD as soon as possible after the contact is identified.
 However, there is no purpose in administering antibiotics if more than four weeks have elapsed since the most recent contact with the case.

 Table 2: Characteristics of agents used for nasopharyngeal clearance of meningococci